Welcome back to Episode Two of our Minecraft plugin development series.

 To code Minecraft plugins, you need to install Java.
 Java is a coding language in which Minecraft and plugins are written.
-To code plugins, you need to know Java a little it – click here to get our free Java course to help you learn Java skills properly before jumping into plugins.
+To code plugins, you need to know Java a little it – click here to learn more about Project Orion to help you learn Minecraft plugins which includes a full Java course especially designed for plugins.

 Step 1: Installing Java

 Before installing Java, make sure no other version is installed on your computer.
 This is handy since multiple versions can cause conflicts.
 I will show you how to run multiple Java versions safely in a separate episode.

 You can just google how to uninstall Java for your platform.

 Get Java JDK (I recommend the latest version, or google which Java is required by your Minecraft version) from this link and install normally.

 IDE means Integrated Development Environment.
 In simple words, IDE is an app which developers use to write code.
 You can of course you any text editor such as Notepad, but it doesn’t support turning your code into a single file (a process called “compiling”) and provides no help nor syntax high-lightning.

 IntelliJ or Eclipse are two most popular IDEs to code plugins.
 From our research, most men prefer IntelliJ IDEA since it’s the easiest to setup and provide tons of help such as completion suggestions and error checks, especially handy for beginners.

 IntellIJ IDEA is made by JetBrains and can be downloaded at this link.
 In our Project Orion training course, which is a full training on coding Minecraft plugins, we give you access to the Ultimate Edition free of charge, but for now, Community edition is enough.